8x8-dxi/ContactNowAPI/README.md

 type of data manipulation.

 #### Scripts (in other of importance)

 1. ##### token.php

     The token endpoint provides access to the 8x8 ContactNow API interface.

 2. ##### ecnow.php

-    This endpoint is the mostly widely used API which allows dynamic data feed in/out of the dialler.
+    This endpoint is the mostly widely used API.
+It allows dynamic data feed in/out of the dialler.

 3. ##### database.php